-Friedman Memorial Airport, also known as SUN, is a public-use airport that serves the entire Wood River Valley.
-It is an economic driver for the region and is used for commercial travel as well as recreational flying or connecting to remote outdoor facilities nearby.
-Annually, it serves 144,480 passengers, averaging 6,057 passenger departures and 5,983 arrivals per month.
-It is bounded by SH-75 on the north and east sides and Broadford Road on the west.
+Friedman Memorial Airport, also known as SUN, is a public-use, commercial service airport that serves the entire Wood River Valley.
+The airport is a vital transportation link and significant economic driver for the local, regional, and state economies.
+Airport activity is diverse and includes commercial air service, corporate aviation, and recreational general aviation activity.
+The airport also provides access to critical services including aerial wildland firefighting, life flight, and air cargo.
+Annually, commercial air service at the airport serves over 200,000 passengers.
+It is bound by SH-75 on the north and east sides and Broadford Road on the west.